900 Calories a Day - 100calsnacks

 A 900 calorie diet, as the name suggests, limits your daily caloric intake.
 While most adults require around 2,000 calories daily (depending on age, gender, and activity level), a low-calorie diet typically cuts this number in half or more.
 The 900-calorie plan falls under the category of “very low-calorie diets” (VLCDs).

 These diets are often used under medical supervision for individuals with obesity who need to lose weight quickly for health reasons.
 However, it’s not a one-size-fits-all solution and isn’t suitable for everyone.
+Comparing different calorie restriction levels can help you find the right approach—explore 600 calories a day, 700 calories a day, 800 calories a day, 1000 calories a day, and 1300 calories a day diet plans to understand which level might work best for you.

 How Does a 900-Calorie Diet Work?